Weekdays 9:30am - 7pm.

 How do I know if I have fat legs or lipedema in the legs?

-In patients with lipedema, it typically causes pain and tenderness in the affected areas, while "fat legs" are often devoid of such sensations.
-Lipedema also manifests as disproportionate swelling in the affected areas and tends to bruise easily, while those affected by "fat legs" do not encounter such issues.
+Lipedema also manifests as disproportionate swelling in the affected areas and tends to bruise easily, whereas those affected by "fat legs" do not experience these issues.

 Lipedema is not the same as normal "fat legs" or obesity; it is a chronic medical condition.